devaultcrypto/DeVaultID-Specification/TEST.md

-# Cash Account test vectors and sample code
+# DeVault ID test vectors and sample code

 All sample code can be copy-pasted into a python3 REPL.